Access Hub

 • Commitment to Accessibility

-Luminato is working hard to bring accessibility to the centre of what we do and we understand this is a deep process that requires a long-term commitment in order to build trust with the disabled community, a community that is historically excluded from arts spaces.
-With guidance from our diverse Access Advisory made up of ten disabled industry leaders, we are examining every angle of our practices and programming regularly to ensure innovative accessibility in our creation of safe, inclusive, and vibrant spaces for our staff and valued community We seek regular consultation from our Advisory to offer feedback on office design, website functionality, artistic process, training, marketing, and more.
+Luminato is working hard to bring accessibility to the centre of what we do, and we understand this is a deep process that requires a long-term commitment in order to build trust with the d/Deaf and disabled community, a community that is historically excluded from arts spaces.
+With guidance from our diverse Access Advisory made up of 8 d/Deaf and disabled industry leaders, we are examining every angle of our practices and programming regularly to ensure innovative accessibility in our creation of safe, inclusive, and vibrant spaces for our staff and valued community.
+We seek regular consultation from our Advisory to offer feedback on office design, website functionality, artistic process, training, marketing, and more.
 Our internal programs include regular accessibility and inclusion training from disabled leaders within our organization as well as learning sessions on individual access measures provided by disabled industry leaders.
 We are committed to hiring more Disabled staff and artists and are excited to transparently share the work we’re doing and to continue collaboratively growing in our commitments.

 • Conformance Status